-K. "Department" for purposes of this Article means the area of the Company in which the Employee in question works (or worked) at the time of the reduction in force or his or her layoff and which is supervised by a Department Head who reports to a Manager at a level equivalent to a Vice President or a Deputy to a Vice President.
+- K. "Department" for purposes of this Article means the area of the Company in which the Employee in question works and which is supervised by a Department Head who reports to a Manager at a level equivalent to a Vice President or a Deputy to a Vice President.
 A list of such departments and Department Heads will be provided to the Union annually at its request, as well as in advance of any layoffs.
-The department list provided to the Union most immediately prior to the notice of reduction in force shall govern all layoffs.

-L. "Location" for purposes of this Article means one of the locations of the Company specified in the "Scope of Agreement" clause, as may be amended.
-In addition, the location of an

-Employee assigned to work out of his or her residence, or a News employee who is assigned to report to a manager located in a bureau different from that in which the employee is physically located (a "telecommuter") shall be the location of the manager who supervises the telecommuter's work, except for telecommuters whose assignment to cover a specific geographical area requires them to maintain a residence in that area.
-In such cases, the Employee's location for purposes of this Article shall be his or her residence and the Employee will be notified that his or her residence is his or her location for the exercise of seniority.

-1. It is understood that a telecommuter exercising his or her seniority rights to avoid a layoff may have to relocate.
-Such a telecommuter, other than an Employee assigned to cover a specific geographical area, will not be eligible for relocation benefits except at the discretion of the Company.
+The department list provided to the Union most immediately prior to the notice of reduction in force shall govern all layoffs. - L. "Location" for purposes of this Article means one of the locations of the Company specified in the "Scope of Agreement" clause, as may be amended.
+In addition, the location of an Employee assigned to work out of his or her residence, or a News Employee who is assigned to report to a manager located in a bureau different from that in which the Employee is physically located (a "telecommuter") shall be the location of the manager who supervises the telecommuter's work, except for telecommuters whose assignment to cover a specific geographical area requires them to maintain a residence in that area.
+In such cases, the Employee's location for purposes of this Article shall be his or her residence and the Employee will be notified that his or her residence is his or her location for the exercise of seniority. - 1.
+It is understood that a telecommuter exercising his or her seniority rights to avoid a layoff may have to relocate.
+Such a telecommuter, other than an Employee assigned to cover a specific geographical area, will be deemed an Employee "transferred to a location or office at the convenience and request of the Company" for purposes of eligibility for relocation benefits according to the terms and requirements of Article V (Transfers).
+The prior sentence shall not apply to a telecommuter who was permitted to transfer to a remote work location for personal (non-business) reasons.
 Notice will be given to such a telecommuter of a requirement that he or she relocate and of his or her eligibility, if any, for relocation benefits.
-The telecommuter will have ten (10) days in which to advise the Company whether he or she intends to exercise his or her seniority to retain a position, either by relocating at the Company's expense if the Company chooses to offer such assistance, or otherwise at the Employee's own expense.
+The telecommuter will have thirty (30) days in which to advise the Company whether he or she intends to exercise his or her seniority to retain a position, and sixty (60) days thereafter to report to the new location.
 If a telecommuter declines to relocate, he or she will not be permitted to exercise seniority to prevent his or her layoff.

-2. Annually, at the Union's request, the Company shall provide a list of Employees who have become telecommuters within the meaning of this section during the prior year.
-The list shall include, at a minimum, each telecommuter's job classification, department and work location.

-M. Notice and Consultation Regarding Outsourcing.
-In the event of layoffs of more than ten (10) employees due to outsourcing, the Company will notify the union not less than fourteen days before the beginning of any notice period required by this contract and will consult with the union concerning the outsourcing decision and effects on employees, provided that the Company will retain the sole right to determine whether to outsource jobs and whether to lay off employees.
+- 2. Annually, at the Union's request, the Company shall provide a list of Employees who have become telecommuters within the meaning of this section during the prior year.
+The list shall include, at a minimum, each telecommuter's job classification, department and work location. - M. Notice and Consultation Regarding Outsourcing.
+In the event of layoffs of more than ten (10) Employees due to outsourcing, the Company will notify the union not less than fourteen days before the beginning of any notice period required by this contract and will consult with the union concerning the outsourcing decision and effects on Employees, provided that the Company will retain the sole right to determine whether to outsource jobs and whether to lay off Employees.